Creighton outlasts Oregon 86-73 in double OT thriller to earn spot in Sweet 16 of March Madness

 But Couisnard, the silky senior guard from East Chicago, Indiana, came down and calmly drained a long 3-pointer in front of Oregon’s bench to tie it.

+“They've been playing their tails off all year,” said Altman, who lost three players to season-ending injuries.
+“We’ve been riding them.
+So, it was special to watch those two guys.
+We had our chances.
+We just made some critical mistakes there in regulation.
+And that’s on me.”

-Creighton had a last chance in the first OT, but Alexander missed a short baseline jumper just before the horn, extending a Saturday night doubleheader in Pittsburgh into Sunday morning.
+Creighton had a last chance in the first OT, but Alexander missed a short baseline jumper just before the horn, extending a Saturday night doubleheader on a chilly night in Pittsburgh into Sunday morning.

 The second OT was all Creighton.